 - Exploratory: Tasks that include fraud investigation and compliance resolution.
 The resource is expected to employ a set of possibilities rather than simply follow a recipe.

-We performed an in-depth analysis of the market and found that the following trends are most likely to impact the path digital process automation would take in the next few years:
+We performed an in-depth analysis of the market and found that the following trends are most likely to impact the path DPA or digital process automation would take in the next few years:

 1. Data Will Lead the Way in Business Process Automation

 One trap that most organizations typically fall into when planning for process automation is to diligently analyze the as-is processes and designing the future-state while keeping data in the back burner.
 This creates significant challenges during the automation project, as for most organizations, much of the data that processes consume exist in varying formats across unsynchronized silos.

 However, leaders across industries are increasingly beginning to realize the criticality of data in process automation.
 This has led to more and more automation projects having an acute focus on data quality, data modeling, master data management (MDM), data integration, and data lake creation.